Concert Planning - FAQ

 Addressing the most frequently asked questions about concert planning, when hiring one of our venues.

-If you haven’t heard from us yet, contact our technical manager [email protected]
+If you haven’t heard from us yet, contact our venues manager [email protected]

 We allocate a venue technician to each event.
-Once we establish who that will be, they become your primary point of contact.
+Once we establish who that will be, they become your primary point of contact in the lead up to your event.

 We appreciate that many groups are run by multiples or committee.
-To reduce cross-talk in these circumstances, we prefer that you nominate one or two production managers that can liaise with us and report back to your group.
+To reduce cross-talk in these circumstances, we prefer that you nominate one production manager that can liaise with us and report back to your group.

 This person should be someone with a high level of understanding of your production’s needs, and with the authority to make decisions.